During a stroke, every minute counts! Fast treatment can lessen the brain damage that strokes can cause.

 By knowing the signs and symptoms of stroke, you can take quick action and perhaps save a life—maybe even your own.

-Signs of Stroke in Men and Women: What’s The Signs of a Stroke ?
+Signs of Stroke in Men and Women: What Are the Signs of a Stroke ?

 - Sudden numbness or weakness in the face, arm, or leg, especially on one side of the body